symeo-io/symeo-webapp-v1/documentation/new-environment.md

 # How to create a new environment

-## Gather necessary environment variables
+## Gather necessary environment variables for infrastructure

 The build infrastructure scripts and pipeline need several env variables to run: